Feeling like enjoying light meals or sharing appetizers with friends? Not sure what to cook for your guests? I have the solution!

 Gently reheat in the oven for a few minutes at 150°C or on a grill, just before serving to your guests.

-This prevents the meat from drying out or the puff pastry from becoming soggy.
-Serve immediately while it's still hot and crispy.
+This prevents the meat from drying out or the puff pastry from softening, then serve immediately so that it is piping hot and crispy.

 Presentation tips for a sophisticated aperitif